We’ve never had a better chance …

 as well as offer the same option to our students and faculty to offset their study abroad programs.

-Why did we choose this solution?
+Why did we choose these solutions?

 Most of all, it was important that our efforts go far beyond carbon reduction.

 They must be transparent, tangible, and provide multiple benefits, not only for the environment and wildlife,